openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/landing_page.png
     :alt: landing_page

-Use the left side drawers to navigate through the application panels.
+Use the drawers on the left to navigate through the application panes.

 The next sections will guide you through each step of the **se.plan** process.

 Select AOI
 ^^^^^^^^^^

-The **Restoration suitability index** (hereinafter referred to as *Index*) will be calculated based on the user inputs.
+The **Restoration suitability index** (referred to as **Index**) will be calculated based on user inputs.

 The first mandatory input is the AOI.
 In this step, you’ll have the possibility to choose from a predefined list of administrative layers or use your own datasets.
 Available options include:

 **Predefined layers**